Can a Legal Notice Be Served By Email

 Also, it ensures that the notice is going to end up in the hands of the intended recipient.
 When sending an email notice, you never know who might end up reading it.
 If the intended recipient doesn't read it first, there's a chance it will get deleted, or the message in the email will not be communicated to the person it was meant to be read by.

 What Is the Best Way to Send a Legal Notice?

 We are living in a time of advanced technology, and while email is an acceptable and convenient way of communication, if you are attempting to send a legal notice to someone, it is best to have the notice notarized and hand delivered.
 Email may not serve as proper legal notification if you need to provide proof of notification in legal proceedings.

 If you need a document notarized, the process is fairly simple, but finding a notary may be a challenge if you have never had the need for one.
 There are many places that employ notaries:

 - Real estate agents.

 You will likely have to pay a small fee to acquire services from a notary.
 If transportation is an issue, then many locations have mobile notary services available.
 This means they come to you and make the document official at your convenience for a fee.
 Hiring someone to hand deliver the document is also another option to consider when you need provide proof of notice.

 If you want to know can a legal notice be served by email, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.